- 1 Service Capabilities

 |Step 4||One dimension (height or width) must be less than or equal to 42".
 The other dimension is limited by the length of the paper roll (or the software you are using).
 We use paper rolls of 100 feet.
 If one dimension is 36" or 42", the full width of the paper will be used and require no trimming.
 But anything 42" or less can be printed.|

 |Step 5||Save your the file to USB thumb drive (or other portable media) to take to 2428 Randall Lab.
 You can also attach the file with your request.|

 |Step 6||Visit the LSA IT - Randall office between 8:00 AM and 4:30 PM, Monday–Friday, and see a consultant who will help load your file and show you a preview.
 We do not start printing new jobs after 4:30 PM.

 |Step 7||Once you approve the preview and your funding arrangements are verified, your file will be printed.|

 Our service is first come, first served, from the time you arrive at our office with your file ready to print.
-However, jobs submitted by local departmental users will have the highest priority.
 The consultants will make their best effort to print your file.
 However, we cannot guarantee results in every circumstance.
 Be prepared with an alternate plan to use the plotter at the Media Union or a commercial printer, if necessary.

 We do have a poster trimmer.
 It is next to our office in room 2416 Randall, known as the "PAUL" Lab.
 If you need assistance trimming your poster, please let us know.